 Confederate Monument, Pittsboro

-A bronze statue of a Confederate soldier stands erect atop a marble pedestal.
-He is clad in a Confederate uniform, complete with hat, and holds his rifle in front of him, its butt rusting on the ground.
-The monument stands 27 feet tall.
+A Confederate soldier made of sheet copper stands erect atop a multi-block granite pedestal.
+The soldier is clad in a Confederate uniform, complete with slouch hat, and holds his rifle in front of him, its butt rusting on the ground.
+The monument is 27 feet tall.

 Front: TO THE CONFEDERATE SOLDIERS OF CHATHAM COUNTY / OUR CONFEDERATE HEROES